 Wednesdays from 7:30 to 8:45 pm

 The Chancel Choir sings weekly for the 11 am service.
 Music ranges from contemporary to ancient, and many genres are learned and shared in worship.
 Special programming is scheduled each year for the Chancel Choir, sometimes as part of a worship service and sometimes in a concert setting.
 Click here for upcoming concert events.
 Recent major works shared include Rutter and Durufle Requiem, Handel's Messiah, the Vivaldi Gloria, Bernstein's Chichester Psalms, Rutter's Requiem, and Bach cantatas.
-The ensemble is directed by Polly Baldridge and accompanied by Steve Kalnoske.
 All singers are welcome to join at any time during the year.
 During the summer, there are no weekly rehearsals but a pick-up choir continues to sing at the combined 9:30 am summer service, gathering 20 minutes in advance to rehearse.

 Wednesdays from 7 to 7:30 pm